Phixel-Labs/Labs/ThreeJS/RunRunRun/README.md

 # Run Run Run! 🚗

-Get behind the wheel and drive through the broken city, destroying everything in your path.
+Get behind the wheel and speed through the landscape in a high-stakes chase.
+Catch the invader and outmaneuver it at every turn.
 This 3D car game is built with ThreeJS and CannonJS and will test your car racing skills.

 ## Game Objective